seyma-alkaym/CI-CD-Pipeline-with-Docker-Hub-Azure-DevOps-and-Kubernetes/README.md

 - **Docker Hub**: Container registry used to store and manage Docker images.
 - **Kubernetes**: Container orchestration platform used for deploying and managing the application.
 - **Minikube**: Local Kubernetes environment used for development and testing.
-- **VMware Workstation**: Virtualization software used to host the Linux agent for Azure DevOps.
+- **VMware Workstation**: Virtualization software used to host the Ubuntu self-agent for Azure DevOps.
 - **Azure Database**: Cloud-based database service used to store application data.
 - **Visual Studio**: Integrated development environment (IDE) used for editing the project files.
 - **Linux**: Operating system used for the build agent in the CI/CD pipeline.